Amy Roloff Introduces New Boyfriend To Kids: Is It Too Soon Already?

 — Sarah Williams (@sarahsexynews) March 29, 2017

 As The Inquisitr shared already, Matt Roloff is now dating a mutual friend.
-His girlfriend is Caryn Chandler who has actually worked as a manager for the Roloff’s farm for years.
+His girlfriend is Caryn Chandler, who has actually worked as a manager for the Roloff’s farm for years.
 Some fans of Little People, Big World seem really happy for him, but others are bashing Matt for dating someone that Amy knows so well.
 He won’t have to worry about introducing her to the kids since they should already know her.

 I'm so happy happy that y'all were able to come and wanted to.
 My Wednesday Soup Nights.
 Again, I love to cook and share a meal w/ great special friends that mean so much to me.
 It was a nostalgia kind of soup night – Tomato Soup and a couple of varieties of Grilled Cheese Sandwiches.
 Aww.. good good great friends and more ❤.
 I couldn't be more blessed. #secondact #wednesdaysoupnights #tomatosoupgrilledcheesesandwiches #goodfriendsgoodtimes #godisgood #imblessed